datacamp/community-courses-jhu-genomics-labs/chapter1.md

 ```
 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:ea1198f108
 ## Question 8

-8.
-* What is the most number of times the most frequent repeat of length 6 appears in all sequences?
+What is the most number of times the most frequent repeat of length 6 appears in all sequences?
-1. 153
-_2_.
-158
-3. 72
-4. 541
-5. 98
-6. 356

 *** =instructions
+- 153
+- 158
+- 72
+- 541
-- Long movies, clearly
+- 98
-- Short movies, clearly
+- 356
-- Long movies, but the correlation seems weak
-- Short movies, but the correlation seems weak

 *** =hint
 Hint Hint Hint